 The purpose of the review is to advise the Instructional faculty member on how well they are meeting departmental and collegiate expectations of the appointment and to provide a basis for renewal of the contract and salary recommendations.
 The review report should outline substantive suggestions and specific expectations.
 The instructional faculty member has the right to respond to the review.

 The review of teaching, professional development, and service may be conducted by the DEO or by another faculty member or a faculty committee to whom the DEO delegates the review.
 The review of teaching must include:

 - student evaluations of teaching solicited in every course and kept on file (usually by the Lecturer) for use in faculty reviews,

-- observation and report on at least one class session, and
+- observation and report on at least one class session (for reappointment review only), and

 - review of syllabi for all courses taught since the previous review.

-Lecturer appointments normally require an advanced degree (masters or doctoral degree) or the equivalent.
-Graduate students cannot hold lecturer appointments.
+Instructional track faculty appointments normally require an advanced degree (masters or doctoral degree) or the equivalent.
+Graduate students cannot hold instructional track appointments.

 Instructional track faculty positions are subject to the usual affirmative action recruitment procedure expectations.